safing/web/_publications/2023-07-11-portmaster-v1.1.md

 ---

 ### All new SPN map

 In this release we re-imagined the SPN map.
-The focus was on making more information easier to discover and understand.
+It now focuses on making more information easier to discover and understand.
-When you open the map now, you can see that some countries are darker then others, this allows you to see in what countries there already are SPN nodes available.
+When you open the map now, you can see that some countries are darker than others - this allows you to easily see which countries already have SPN nodes.

 <img src="{{ site.img_url }}blog/release-1.1/01_map.png" alt="New Portmaster map" style="margin: 0;">